 Water quality sampling is conducted with a watershed approach to establish trend analysis and maintain water quality at or above state and federal regulations.
 Water quality monitoring is conducted to assure safe conditions for human recreation, wildlife, and aquatic life as maintained and managed within the lake system.
 The water quality management program for the lake includes monitoring of baseline parameters, ecological trends, swimming beach E. coli, and investigation of problem areas to keep the lake within state and federal standards.
 The sampling and analysis which are conducted at the Mark Twain Lake sites reflect the minimal set of parameters needed to analyze the current status of water quality for the Mark Twain Lake system.
+The Mark Twain Lake Water Control Manual and the annual Mark Twain Lake Water Quality Report document USACE's water quality activities, including sampling and analysis, in greater detail.
 Excellent coordination and cooperation exists between the Corps of Engineers, Missouri Department of Conservation, Missouri Department of Natural Resources, and the Southwestern Power Administration concerning lake levels and water quality affecting aquatic life and fish spawning.
+This coordination combined with USACE's comprehensive monitoring program enables USACE to be proactive in managing water quality at the project.